cmajor-lang/cmajor/docs/Cmaj Quick Start.md

 When you create an instance of this plugin in a DAW, you can drag-and-drop a `.cmajorpatch` file onto the plugin's GUI to make it load that patch.

 It's worth noting that the nature of the VST/AU plugin formats make it practically impossible for a plugin to dynamically change its parameter list or the number of input/output channels that it provides.
 This obviously means that when you ask the plugin to load a patch with a different number of parameters or a different endpoint configuration, DAWs aren't always going to deal with that situation correctly.
-In respose, we've had to resort to some annoying restrictions (like always having a fixed-size list of parameters regardless of how many the patch has), but we'll keep trying to find new tricks and workarounds in the future to make this work better.
+In response, we've had to resort to some annoying restrictions (like always having a fixed-size list of parameters regardless of how many the patch has), but we'll keep trying to find new tricks and workarounds in the future to make this work better.

 -------------------------------------------------------------------------------